badlydrawnrob/anki/source/docs/highlight/index.md

 The easiest way to change the colors for the `code string` and `code block` fields is to edit the `--color-code-bold`, `--color-code-italic`, and `--color-code-dark-*` variables in your Anki cards.
 This will overwrite the defaults.

-### Change colors
+### How to change your theme colours

-> Pandoc has some ready made themes that you can use.
-See [this issue](#!) for more info.
+> Pandoc has some ready made themes you can use.
+See [this issue](https://github.com/badlydrawnrob/anki/issues/142) for more info.

 1. You'll have the latest [Anki flashcards release](https://github.com/badlydrawnrob/anki/releases).
 2. In the Anki app menu, go to `Manage Note Types`.
 3. Select the `Anki flashcards: ...` Note Type.
 4. Select the `Cards` button.
 5. Select the `Styling` option.
-6. Copy our `--color-code` variables from `colors.less`
+6. Copy our `--color-code` variables from `breeze.dark.less`.
 7. Add them to the bottom of the `Styling` box, and [edit them](https://github.com/badlydrawnrob/anki/issues/78).
+8. Repeat for all Anki flashcard card types

+#### Updates to Anki flashcards

-**Note:** If you edit your colors this way, changes will be lost every time you download a new release of Anki Flashcards and import them to Anki.
+If you edit your colors this way, **changes will be lost every time** you download a new release of Anki Flashcards and import them to Anki.
 See below for a better way.

-## Customising themes (the better way)
+## Compiling offline and custom themes
+### A better way to manage our flashcards

 > If you don't want to lose your theme changes everytime a new release of Anki Flashcards is imported to Anki, **you'll need to clone or fork this repo.**